Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 I went back and forth about this post.
-Wasn’t sure if minimalist beauty fit with what I normally write about with Unlikely WAHM.
-But, I decided, minimalist beauty is nothing if not a time management tool and an act of self-care, two things that, as a mom, think we all probably could use a little more of.
-I am a natural beauty advocate, and think that switching to cleaner, more natural products, we will all look and feel better, and that finding fewer, more effective, more beautiful products that give us a few extra minutes in the morning is the ultimate luxury.
-So, minimalist beauty…
+Wasn’t sure if minimalist beauty fit with what I normally write about with Raising Slow.
+But, I decided, minimalist beauty is nothing if not a time management tool and an act of self-care, two things we all probably could use a little more of.

 Side note: When I started writing this, I considered putting it under “time management” because of the above stat.
 I mean, if minimizing our beauty routine can give us a few extra minutes in the day, I suppose it is time management, right?

-This is absolutely absurd and a perfect example of how effective marketing is.
 Maybe it is time to take one or two (or 15 or so) steps back and consider a minimalist beauty routine.

 By scaling back the number of products that we use, we can significantly reduce our environmental impact, not to mention give ourselves a little extra time, a little extra money, and a little less stress.